 Rosh Hashanah not only begins a new year, but has also been thought of as God’s coronation ceremony in which we crown God as King.
 The round challah which is prepared and eaten on this holiday is symbolic of both the year’s cyclical nature, as well as the crown with which we desire to crown God as King of the world.

-Rosh Hashanah is a two-day observance which begins the evening of September 20th this year and lasts until the evening of the 22nd (Tishrei 1 and 2 on the Hebrew calendar).
+Rosh Hashanah is a two-day observance which begins the evening of September 29th this year and lasts until the evening of October 1st (Tishrei 1 and 2 on the Hebrew calendar).

 Happy Rosh Hashanah!
 May you all have a Happy and Sweet New Year!